freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-05.md

 ## Description
 <section id='description'>

-HTML5 has tags that identify different content areas.
-These tags make your HTML easier to read and help with Search Engine Optimization (SEO) and accessibility.
+HTML5 has some elements that identify different content areas.
+These elements make your HTML easier to read and help with Search Engine Optimization (SEO) and accessibility.

 Identify the main section of this page by adding a `<main>` opening tag after the `h1` element, and a `</main>` closing tag after the `p` element.